grssnbchr/bivariate-maps-ggplot2-sf/analysis/index.md

     variables are displayed at the same time – using one visual variable (or aesthetic in `ggplot2` terms) only, namely the "fill" variable.
     As said above, this works by blending two color scales together.
+-   This blog post also contains examples of a custom legend and annotations.

 Outline {#outline}
 -------